prociow/sensorberg-dev.github.io/_posts/2016-06-07-New-conversion-feature-in-iOS-SDK.md

 tags: beacon iOS tracking conversion SDK
 ---

-#Track Your User Actions with New Conversion Feature.
+#Tracking User Actions with the Sensorberg Conversion Feature.

-The "Conversion" feature enables you to track user actions with beacons and campaigns. with this feature you can get the information how many users were around the beacon region, how many campaign were delivered to the app and how many campaigns were performed by users.
+The "Conversion" feature enables you to track user actions with beacons and campaigns.
+With this feature you can track the following information
+- how many users were around the beacon region
+- how many campaigns were delivered to the app
+- how many campaign actions were performed by users

 <!--more-->

 **New "action" property in  SBMCampaignAction**

-This "action" property is unique id to report conversion information.
+This "action" property is a unique id to report conversion information.

 {% highlight objective-c %}